Projects-by-Harsh-and-Sid/Neuralabs_Aptos/backend/Doc/structure.md

 ## Datablocks block

 the datablock basically stores the data in a json or csv object format in the backend.
-The data is actually stored in tinydb for jsons directly or is converted to dict using pandas for csvs.
+The data is actually stored in postgres for jsons directly or is converted to dict using pandas for csvs.

 ```yaml